SHS Annual Education Report

 Our school HAS NOT BEEN GIVEN ONE OF THESE LABELS.

-Saugatuck Middle School students continue to demonstrate academic proficiency on state assessments at a much higher rate than state and intermediate school dsitrict averages.
-While economically disadvataged students at SMS scored nearly 23% above the state average for economically disadvantaged students over the past two years, they still underperform on state assessments compared to their peers.
+Saugatuck High School students continue to demonstrate academic proficiency on state assessments at a much higher rate than state and intermediate school dsitrict averages.
+While economically disadvataged students at SHS scored nearly 25% above the state average for economically disadvantaged students over the past two years, they still underperform on state assessments compared to their peers.
 High expectations for student learning combined with high support from teachers and support staff including differenciated instruction, team teaching, paraprofessional support, transportation from homework club, office hours and formative assessment and re-teaching strategies are all being implemented to support all students and to close the achievement gap.
-Over the past several years a gap between make and female academic performance has begun to emerge in language arts and mathematics where girls outperformed boys by an average of 19% across 2016 M-STEP tests.

 State law requires that we also report additional information.